-Build a space-saving tower of flowers by suspending terra-cotta pots over a concrete-block base.
+Build a space-saving stack of succulents or other plants by suspending flower pots over a concrete-block base.
 Make one, or create a row of them to serve as a privacy screen.

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.

 Since these flower pots will be suspended above the display area, consider using succulents — as we did in the image above — to fill them.
 Succulents make excellent use of water and don't require as much care as other plant types.
 They also come in a wide variety of sizes and shapes, so you can mix and match them to you create an eye-catching display.
 Take a look at Succulents: Selecting, Planting & Organizing to learn how to choose and use these low-maintenance plants.

 These instructions explain how to make a single planter tower.
 To make two or more, multiply the part quantities by the number of towers you want.

 Cut a cedar board as long as the width of the board (about 7-1/2 inches) to create a square.
 Place the concrete block on top of the square board with the openings at the top and bottom, and then trace the outline of the opening and the shape of the slot onto the board.
 Set the block aside.
 Drill a 3/8-inch hole inside the square you traced and near the outline.
 Using a jigsaw with a fine-tooth blade, cut out the opening along the line.
 Then cut out the shape of the slot.
 Sand away any rough edges with 120-grit sandpaper.

 To save time and lumber, you could skip the cedar top for the concrete block.
 Instead, simply prime and paint the top of the block around the opening to complement the colors of the slotted steel strips.